 The Churches provide shelters, food and water to community members.
-Churches in the Purchase Region opened their doors during a time of disaster and provide locations for emergency response teams to set up, helped with search and rescue, helped with clean up, etc. They are a fundamental part of the communities in the Purchase Region.
+Churches in the Purchase Region opened their doors during a time of disaster and provided locations for emergeny response teams to set up, helped with search and rescue, helped with clean up, etc. They are a fundamental part of the communities in the Purchase Region.